RaimundasR/BKA-DEVOPS-TASKS/DB-tasks/readme.md

 - The app runs in Docker containers.
 - API requests now dynamically use the correct server IP, preventing `localhost` issues.

-Try again and let me know if you need more debugging! 🚀